Coronavirus: Police set to enforce compliance as Kwara govt locks down Offa - Businessday NG

 The Kwara State Police Command has warned the people of Offa in Offa Local Government Area of the state to comply with the total lockdown order of the state government, which took effect Wednesday, 8 April 2020.

-The state government had, on Tuesday night, announced restriction of vehicular movements in Offa to stem the spread of the novel COVID-19, with two confirmed cases already recorded in the state.
+The state government had, on Tuesday night, announced restriction of vehicular movements in Offa to stem the spread of the novel coronavirus, with two confirmed cases already recorded in the state.

 Kayode Alabi, the state deputy governor, who is also the Chairman of the State Technical Committee on COVID-19, who announced the lockdown while briefing journalists, said the development was aimed at containing the transmission of the pandemic in the ancient community.